Scott Brown (footballer, born May 1985): Cheltenham Town (loan)

-He was voted the Professional Footballers' Association Fans' Player of the Month for September 2006, and also received young player of the year awards for his impressive displays that year.
+He was voted the Professional Footballers' Association Fans' Player of the Month for September 2006.
 Brown joined fellow League One club Cheltenham Town in January 2007.
 He broke his leg in a collision with teammate Damian Spencer in a match against his former team and was ruled out for the rest of the 2006–07 season.
-His full recovery from the double leg fracture and dislocated ankle took a total of 18 months despite the surgeon initially fearing that Brown would struggle to ever walk properly again.
+His full recovery from the double leg fracture and dislocated ankle took a total of 18 months despite the surgeon initially fearing that Brown would struggle ever to walk properly again.
 Despite having left Bristol City halfway through the 2006–07 season he was presented with a promotion medal by Gary Johnson for his contribution in the first half of the campaign.

 Port Vale (loan)

 In November 2008, Brown went to Port Vale on loan after failing to make an appearance under manager Martin Allen.
 He scored on his debut on 22 November, in a 4–2 defeat to Wycombe Wanderers at Vale Park.
 In January 2009, Vale signed Brown on a free transfer after his Cheltenham contract expired.
 With 19 appearances for Vale in 2008–09, he was released upon the season's conclusion.
 He rejoined Cheltenham on 25 March 2010 on non-contract terms, but was released by the club along with seven other players in May, having only played 16 minutes in the final match of the season.